-Using this indicator we come up with the following turning points for major bull and bear markets for the US indices.
-The blowup of the dot-com bubble happened in 2000 and we got out in October 14, 2000.
-The indicator then tells us to go long on May 10, 2003.
+Using this indicator, we come up with the following turning points for significant bull and bear markets for the US indices.
+The blowup of the dot-com bubble happened in 2000, and we got out on October 14, 2000.
+The indicator then told us to go long on May 10, 2003.
 We then ride this all the way up to the financial crisis getting out of the market on January 12, 2008.
-Then on June 15, 2009 we go long.
+Then on June 15, 2009, we went long.
 Overall, not too bad!

 Here is what the strategy looks like when applied to the price chart over the past few years.
-You will also notice I painted the price bars based upon the RSI signal.
-Light blue price bars mean we are in a bull market, and red price bars mean we are in a bear market.
+I also painted the price bars based on the RSI signal.
+Light blue price bars mean we are in a bull market, and red price bars represent a bear market.

-Keep in mind the short trades are not profitable.
-In my opinion during these short times you're better off to step aside.
-That is close long positions and move to cash without attempting to short.
+Keep in mind that short trades are not profitable.
+In my opinion, you're better off stepping aside during these short times.
+That is, close long positions and move to cash without attempting to short.
 Nothing wrong with being on the sidelines.

-Of course we only have 85 signals over the past 59 years.
+Of course, we only have 59 signals since 1960.
 This is hardly a representative sample if we are talking about statistics.
-However, given the robust nature of the lookback period and the rising equity curve since 1960 this indicator may be worth keeping an eye on.
+However, given the robust nature of the lookback period and the rising equity curve since 1960, this indicator may be worth keeping an eye on.

 Where Are We Now?